 Aside from his keen intellect and Quirk usage, he's also a capable fighter as seen during the U.S.J. incident where he manages to hold the line single-handedly before other pro heroes enter the premises.

-Don’t let her childish appearance fool you.
-Biscuit (or Bisuke) is a pro hunter who Gon and Killua meet on Greed Island.
+Don't let her childish appearance fool you.
+Biscuit Krueger is a pro hunter who Gon and Killua meet on Greed Island.
 She trains them on how to utilize their Nen abilities and make use of them efficiently.

 Under her wing, Gon and Killua go on training while playing the game and enjoying the adventures of Greed Island.
 As a result, the duo become stronger than they were before entering the game.

 Silvers Rayleigh is the first mate of the King of the Pirates, Gol D. Roger, and was the one who trained Luffy during the time skip after the War of the Best at Marineford.

 He taught Luffy how to use Haki, which was something he would need in order to conquer the seas and face more powerful enemies on his path.